openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 https://openff-qcsubmit.readthedocs.io/en/latest/examples/retrieving-results.html) - one for each type of QC data that can be retrieved.

-To pull down optimization data we will (surprise, surprise) using the optimization result collection:
+To pull down optimization data we will (surprise, surprise) use the optimization result collection:

 ```python